 This autobiography of Hans Apel, compiled from a series of taped interviews with his grandson in 1977, offers a compelling vision of the way that one can live a life of uncompromising principle and authenticity.

 What are the inscrutable mechanics of life that allow us to get along with some people and pit us contentiously against others?
-In Card Chemistry, Stefan G. Meyer offers a key to this mysterious chemistry.
+In Card Chemistry: The Science of Relationships, Stefan G. Meyer offers a practical key to this mysterious chemistry.